benwestondigital/next-portfolio/projects/reddit-front.md

 Unused API requests are cancelled to prevent memory leaks.

+- Optimistic Rendering

+User votes are rendered before the back end request is made, this improves UX by giving the user immediate feedback on their action.
+Error handling is in place to revert the change if the server request is unsuccessful.

 ## Problems I faced

 Can't perform state update on an unmounted component